bounswe/bounswe2022group4/README.md

 # 🏥 Medical Experience Sharing Platform

- This project provides a environment for doctors and people that have medical experience or want to gain information about some medical problems.The platform works as follows:
+ This project provides an environment for doctors and those who have medical experience to share or want to gain information about some medical issues.The platform works as follows:
- * People post their medical experiences or medical problems specifying its catagory.
+ * People post their medical experiences or medical problems specifying its category.
 Doctors and other users make comments to the post and vote the post.
  * Doctors share articles about a catagory.
 Other users read and vote articles.

 For further information, please see our [Wiki page](https://github.com/bounswe/bounswe2022group4/wiki).